Itanium: OpenVMS

 Support for Itanium has been dropped in the V9.x releases of OpenVMS, which run on x86-64 only.

 NonStop OS

 NonStop OS was ported from MIPS-based hardware to Itanium in 2005.
 NonStop OS was later ported to x86-64 in 2015.
 Sales of Itanium-based NonStop hardware ended in 2020, with support ending in 2025.

 Compiler

-In 2005, Itanium support in GCC which is used for compiling Linux was improved.

 GNU Compiler Collection deprecated support for IA-64 in GCC 10, after Intel announced the planned phase-out of this ISA.
 LLVM (Clang) dropped Itanium support in version 2.6.

+However, Itanium's C++ ABI continues to be the ABI used for both GCC and LLVM on most CPU architectures.

 Virtualization and emulation

 HP sells a virtualization technology for Itanium called Integrity Virtual Machines.

 Emulation is a technique that allows a computer to execute binary code that was compiled for a different type of computer.
 Before IBM's acquisition of QuickTransit in 2009, application binary software for IRIX/MIPS and Solaris/SPARC could run via type of emulation called "dynamic binary translation" on Linux/Itanium.
 Similarly, HP implemented a method to execute PA-RISC/HP-UX on the Itanium/HP-UX via emulation, to simplify migration of its PA-RISC customers to the radically different Itanium instruction set.
 Itanium processors can also run the mainframe environment GCOS from Groupe Bull and several x86 operating systems via instruction set simulators.